jbrockington/Progress-Pal/README.md

 # Progress-Pal

 ## Summary
 This web application is a comprehensive tool for fostering productivity habits and tracking progress.
 Users can plan tasks, record task durations, and reflect on time management.
 This data-driven approach optimizes routines and promotes continuous improvement.
-This application will be useful in helping the world become more time competent and organized with time usage.
+This application will be useful in helping the world become more time-competent and organized with time usage.

 ## Technologies To Be Used